 - Pupil Premium Strategy Statement of Spend for 2021-22 (this document includes the Review of outcomes in the previous academic year 2020/21)

 The Pupil Premium Strategy is regularly reviewed.
 The last review was December 2021.

 Click below to review past Pupil Premium funding.

-Each school will receive £8,000 plus an extra £5 per pupil.
+Each year the government gives school money to enhance school sports.
 The money can only be spent on sport and PE provision in schools.
 The money will be used so that all children benefit regardless of their sporting ability.
 The sport funding can only be spent on sport and PE provision in schools.

 Purpose of the Funding

 All schools have to spend the sport funding on improving their provision of PE and sport, but there is freedom to choose how we do it.
 At Greenland Community Primary School we recognise the contribution of PE to the health and well-being of the children.

 In addition, we believe that an innovative and varied PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all children.

 Sports Premium Spend for 2020/21